 There is no doubt that image, text, audio, video and sensor-based data (will) provide novel ways of assessing psychological traits (Boyd et al., 2020; Gillan & Rutledge, 2021).
 Their relatively unobtrusiveness also opens up new avenues for assessment.
 At the same time, the unobtrusiveness brings ethical risks.
 Furthermore, the focus of machine learning on predictive accuracy on unseen observations is beneficial for the field of assessment.
 We should, however, guard against a blind focus on maximizing predictive accuracy on test observations, as this disregards two important issues:

-Data points analysed in e.g., research settings or forecasting competitions will generally differ from the data points that the predictive model will be applied to in practice.
+Data points analysed in, e.g., research settings or forecasting competitions, will generally differ from the data points that the predictive model will be applied to in practice.
 These differences may be subtle in relatively closed, low-stakes systems, like online recommender systems.
 But much of psychological assessment is focused on offline, out-of-lab human behavior, often with high stakes.
 Generalizing research findings to the real world remains difficult; external validity has not become irrelevant all of a sudden.
 Gains in predictive accuracy in controlled research settings may be swamped by practical aspects of data problems, like population drift, measurement error, ethics (interpretability) and costs (of data collection) (Efron, 2020; Fokkema et al., 2015; Hand, 2006; Luijken et al., 2019; Rauthmann, 2020).

 From both an ethical and scientific perspective, validity has become more (not less!) important with new and bigger sources of data.
 A blind focus on predictive validity leads to black-box assessment procedures with limited content, internal and construct validity.
 For opening the black box, there is an important role for the field of psychological assessment and psychometrics.
 Not only by applying our existing theory, evidence and methods, but also by continually improving, adopting and developing them (Alexander III et al., 2020; Bleidorn & Hopwood, 2019; Iliescu & Greiff, 2019; Tay et al., 2020).

-Finally, although modern statistical prediction methods have certainly improved our ability to predict, attribution and interpretation have not become easier.
+Finally, although modern statistical prediction methods have certainly improved our ability to predict, attribute significance and interpret has not become better.
 Attribution (assigning significance to individual predictors) requires strong individual predictors and large sample sizes (Efron, 2020).
 This task only becomes more difficult when datasets contain increasing numbers of predictors with modest effects.
 The task also becomes more difficult with sophisticated prediction methods, that can capture increasingly nuanced non-linear and interaction effects.
 A range of interpretation tools for black box models have been proposed (variable importances, LIME, Shapley values, SHAP).
 However, the accuracy of their explanations cannot be quantified (Carvalho et al., 2019; Ross et al., 2017), and their inner workings pose another black box to most users, resulting in misinterpretation and misuse (Kaur et al., 2020; Kenny et al., 2021; Kumar et al., 2020; Rudin, 2019; Waa et al., 2021).
 With large numbers of predictors, fitted models become inherently difficult to interpret and black-box interpretation tools are unlikely to help with this.

 References